| Parish History |

 “This is a place of awe; his is God's house, the gate of Heaven, and it shall be called the royal court of God”

-The church has the traditional cruciform plan but the constructional expression is completely modern.
-The transepts The altar of white Carrara marble is placed well forward in the sanctuary.
+The altar of white Carrara marble is placed well forward in the sanctuary.
 The marble screen [designed by the architect] behind the altar enshrines the tabernacle with its own canopy and has a dual symbol of the Tree of Life and the Cross of Christ.

 The modern crucifix over the tabernacle was designed and executed by Imogen Stuart in the medieval technique of poly-chromed carved wood.
 The softly muted glow from the full length glass windows on either side of the altar adds colour and warmth.

 The walls in the transepts are notable for two original and magnificent murals by the world famous Irish artist, Seán Keating, RHA who lived nearby.
-These show the Baptism of Christ in the Jordan and The Descent of the Holy Spirit at
+These show the Baptism of Christ in the Jordan and The Descent of the Holy Spirit at Pentecost.
+All of the work in the planning, drawing, trials and composition took place in his studio.
+The artist himself placed them on the walls, finishing the work on top of a forty feet high scaffold, though, in his own words, he was “…rather old for this kind of game.”
+He considered it a happy job and one of his best works [especially the second piece].

 A bronze symbol of the Holy Spirit surrounds the main entrance doors that are sheeted with bronze and have the words: “Come O Holy Spirit fill the hearts of thy faithful” hammered on them.
 They also have specially cast bronze handles depicting Pentecost in pattern form.
-Twenty feet high silver birch trees were specially transplanted in front of the main façade to soften the lines of the structure - they still thrive today!
-The spire of tubular steel with plywood and copper is a landmark.
-It is supported at four points only at the apex of the roof.
-The cross on top is one hundred feet above ground level.
+Twenty feet high silver birch trees were specially transplanted in front of the main façade to soften the lines of the structure – they still thrive today!

 Considerable refurbishment: re-panting of the interior, improvements to the grounds, electrical work, a new heating system, fire and safety measures has been carried out in the new millennium.
 The most recent have included the removal of the altar rails and the relocation of the splendid baptismal font to a more central position near the sanctuary and the installation of a ramp to give easy access to the sanctuary.